alfonsoalba/web/_posts/2019-01-16-upload-big-files-to-ovh-storage.markdown

 Additionally, I like keeping a bunch of older backps.
 Why?
 A few years ago we had this old wordpress site that had been hacked but nobody realised it untill three months later... so we did not have a copy of the clean site in our FTP server.
 These old backups are there just in case something like this happens again.

+Looking for a cloud storage service to archive those backups, I came upon OVH Cloud Storage and decided to give a try.
+This OVH service has several pros: is powered by [Open Stack](https://www.openstack.org/) which is an open source project, has a reasonable price and is hosted by the same company that hosting our dedicated server which means that all the bandwith and network traffic will be kept inside the OVH infrastructure.

-The cheapest storage solution I have found is also from OVH: OVH Cloud Storage, that is powered by Open Stack.
-So I decided manually upload the full backup once a month to one of our storage containers.
+So I decided to manually upload the full backup once a month to one of our storage containers in OVH.

 ## The problem